oiekdee/oiekdee-survival-server/readme.md

 3. Show coordinates enabled
 4. Difficulty normal

 Complaints, feedback, discussions, and media sharing can be uploaded to the Discord server.
+Player join and disconnect events can be viewed on Discord.

 Server IP: 147.185.221.24
 Server Port: 3014